TheArjunAgarwal/sem3-notes/agth.typ

 ]

 #prob[
-  Can we circumvent the hardness of Nash Equilibriium by computing say the $epsilon$-Nash Equilibriium?
+  Can we circumvent the hardness of Nash Equilibrium by computing say the $epsilon$-Nash Equilibrium?
 ]
 #definition(title: [$epsilon$-Nash Equilibrium])[
   $(sigma^*_1,dots, sigma^*_n)$ is a $epsilon-$NE if